Unesty/Gen-vulkan-code/README.md

 # Gen-vulkan-code
-A program generating a code that is using Vulkan API for specific purpose
+A program generating a code that is using Vulkan API for specific purpose.
+Currently it doesn't generate a full code.